The trip from Youghal was tedious, damp and unpleasant, the (short) night at Dunmore was worse.

 After an early night I thought the wind and wave gods had it in for me, the wind backed to the SE and increased.
 The Dale Shelf anchorage has no shelter from this and the boat stated bucking about, not as uncomfortable as the roll in Dunmore East but not good and there was always the chance of a dragging anchor or getting bad enough to require a change of anchorage.
 Around 02:00 the wind veered and moderated, so all was well.

-back east. (the track to the SE was a glitch when I was reloading
+The boat swinging to the NW with the SE wind before heading back east. (the track to the SE was a glitch when I was reloading the plot. |

 80 miles in 16 hours.